divaprotocol/oracles/docs/Tellor.md

    * Transfer the tip from the Tellor adapter contract to the eligible reporter stored in the `_poolIdToReporter` mapping (set during successful execution of the [`setFinalReferenceValue`](#setfinalreferencevalue) function).
    * Emit a [`TipClaimed`](#tipclaimed) event for each tipping token claimed.
 * If the `_claimDIVAReward` parameter is set to `true`, the function will trigger the claim of the DIVA reward from the DIVA smart contract:
-   * Retrieve the collateral token of the pool from the pool parameters stored within the DIVA Protocol.
+   * Retrieve the collateral token of the pool from the pool parameters stored within the DIVA smart contract.
    * Transfer the reward to the eligible reporter via the `claimFee` function.
    * Emit a `FeeClaimed` event on successful completion of the `claimFee` function.